 Retired folk, or people who do not have a regular source of income, always look at investments that offer them regular income.
 Among the most popular are the ones that offer monthly, quarterly, half yearly interest rates.
 We look at some of the highest paying fixed deposits that offer superb interest rates on monthly, quarterly, half yearly tenures.
+We wish to state that bond yields are rising, so do not lock amounts in very long ternures, as you may lose money of interest rates rise.

 TN Power Finance